 - No one is allowed on tournament waters eight (8) hours prior to tournament start time except to catch bait with a cast net or ultra light tackle.

-- Chumming prior to a tournament or fishing in a known baited or chummed hole of strictly prohibited.
+- Chumming prior to a tournament or fishing in a known baited or chummed hole is strictly prohibited.

 - A captains meeting may be called prior to start of the tournament if required.

 - Livewells, bait tanks, and coolers will be checked at registration and random launch points.
 Failure to comply will result in disqualification from the tournament.

 - Teams must compete from a boat.
-If a team member must exit the boat during tournaments hours for any reason, fishing must be suspended.
+Any circumstances that require a team member to enter or exit the boat during tournament hours, fishing must be suspended.

 - A maximum of ten (10) rods per boat may be used at one time.

 - All fish must be caught on rod and reel.
 No catfish may be taken by jugs, limb-lines, or trotlines.

 - Any commercial or natural bait will be allowed.
 The use of natural bait must comply with state and local fishing regulations.

 - The use of stringers, ropes, or bags for keeping catfish alive is strictly prohibited.
 No exceptions.
 No fish that has been stringered will be weighed.
 All fish caught must be kept in the team’s livewell, shall only be transferred from the livewell into the totes provided by the tournament directors, and taken directly to the weigh-in scales.
 The team’s livewell must be equipped with a functional aeration system that includes components such as fresh water pumps, re-circulation pumps, bubblers, agitators, or an oxygen system.

 - All boats must be in the weigh-in line thirty (30) minutes after the tournament end time.

 - The following species of catfish may be weighed; blue, channel, flathead, white, or bullhead.

 - A team limit of three (3) fish per boat must be weighed in alive on Lake Wateree and Fishing Creek.
 Lake Wylie will have a 2-fish weigh-in.